Old Home Chicken Pot Pie with a Modern Twist

 This will thicken

-Stir into large skillet with meat, veggies and rue.
-If you rue is not thick enough your can melt butter in the microwave and add flour to it.
-Then whisk into your rue to keep it from getting lumpy.
-Set aside to add to crust.
+Stir into a large skillet with meat, veggies, and rue.
+If your rue is not thick enough, you can melt butter in the microwave and add flour to it.
+Then whisk it into your roux to prevent it from getting lumpy.
+Set aside to add to the crust.

 Pie Crust

-1 cup shortening (Crisco in the block form)
+1 c shortening (Crisco in the block form)

-Take a dish rag and damp wipe the counter and take two pieces of plastic wrap (not press n seal) and put them on the counter.
-Divide your dough in half and place in center of plastic wrap.
-Take two more pieces of plastic wrap ( I use the cheap stuff, not name brand) and put on top.
-Using a rolling pin roll your dough until very about an 1/8" thick. remove the top plastic wrap gently.
+Take a dish rag and damp wipe the counter, and take two pieces of plastic wrap (not press n seal) and put them on the counter.
+Divide your dough in half and place it in the center of the plastic wrap.
+Take two more pieces of plastic wrap ( I use the cheap stuff, not name brand) and put them on top.
+Using a rolling pin, roll your dough until about 1/8" thick.
+Remove the top plastic wrap gently.
 Pick up the bottom plastic wrap and flip the dough into your pie pan.
 I prefer the mini metal disposable pie pans or two small disposable pie pans.
 Remove the plastic wrap.

 Fill with your pot pie mixture and repeat the pie crust rolling out for the top.
 I use a large snowflake cookie cutter the size of the top of my pan to make my pie tops.
 Brush with melted butter.
 Sprinkle with shredded Parmesan and chopped fresh rosemary.